Glamping has changed the Kiwi holiday camping experience forever.

 What you do get though is all the fun.
 Cooking outdoors, the smell of barbeque smoke in the evenings, waking with the light and sun showers.
-Glamping means tranquil spots tucked away in the bush or at the beach, up a river, over the hill.
+Glamping means tranquil spots tucked away in the bush or at the beach, up a river, or over the hill.
 The Coromandel is known for its campgrounds, and many of them have been Kiwi family favourites for generations.
-Some of them have added glamping options to their camp sites and cabins, and there are some new pods that have popped up in some surprising locations.
+Some of them have added glamping options to their campsites and cabins, and there are some new pods that have popped up in some surprising locations.

-From high on a hill overlooking the village of Hahei, the early morning light over the Mercury Bay sets you up for the day.
+From high on a hill overlooking the village of Hahei, the early morning light over Mercury Bay sets you up for the day.
 It's a 10-minute walk down to the beach and into town, but with the bush at your back and the ever-changing vista laid out before you, we imagine you will choose to stay up here, relaxing outside your luxurious tent.